AIHelpsSoft/documentations/API_DOCUMENTATION.md

     + `validations` (array) -  list of validations errors for appointment items.
 Read only.
 See more details in appointment description.
 To use this field, declare `force=true`, otherwise any item in this list will raise 400 error.
         + (object)

-### Get all appointments services [GET /appointments/services{?fields,from,to,client,professional,location,state}]
+### Get all appointments services [GET /appointments/services{?fields,from,to,client,professional,location}]

 **Authorization:** `Database`, `Employee`

 **Scope:** `full`, `reports`

 + Parameters
-    + fields: `start,duration,assistant,professional,professionalName,professionalPhone,professionalPhotoExists,service,price,serviceName,quantity,teeth,hall, hallName,customMaterials,recommendedBy,createDate,appointment,state,cancelReason,client,clientName,clientPhone,location,sale` (array[string], required) - list of fields to return (separated by comma)
+    + fields: `start,duration,assistant,professional,professionalName,professionalPhone,service,price,serviceName,quantity,teeth,hall,hallName,customMaterials,recommendedBy,date,appointment,state,cancelReason,client,clientName,clientPhone,location,sale` (array[string], required) - list of fields to return (separated by comma)
     + from: `2019-01-01T10:00:00.000Z` (datetime, optional) - get appointment services which starts at or after specified date
     + to: `2019-01-01T12:00:00.000Z` (datetime, optional) - get appointment services which starts before specified date
     + professional: `f43d9001-fb13-4511-8ca6-d75481e811d4` (identifier, optional) - get appointments only for given professional (several professionals can be separated by comma)